 ‘The Motorcycle: Design, Art, Desire’

-‘The Motorcycle: Design, Art, Desire’ opens the throttle on the ground-breaking designs that shaped one of the most iconic objects the world has ever seen.
+‘The Motorcycle: Design, Art, Desire’ opened the throttle on the ground-breaking designs that shaped one of the most iconic objects the world has ever seen.
 Featuring radical concepts, record breakers and road icons, the fully-immersive exhibition showcases 100 of the greatest motorcycles ever assembled.
-This world-exclusive exhibition is only in Brisbane at the Gallery of Modern Art (GOMA) until 26 Apr 2021.

 The Children’s Art Centre works with artists to create interactive installations, artist projects and activities for kids and families / Know Brisbane through Australian art / Subscribe to QAGOMA YouTube to go behind-the-scenes